priyatam/reactor/README.md

 import './scss/app.scss';
 ```

-* Sass include paths can be adjusted in the `webpack.config.js` file.
-* All CSS (compiled or otherwise) is run through Autoprefixer.
+All CSS (compiled or otherwise) is run through Autoprefixer.
+CSS files are combined in the
-* CSS files are combined in the order in which they are imported in JavaScript, thus
-you should always import your CSS/Sass before importing any other JavaScript files.
+order in which they are imported in JavaScript, thus you should always import your CSS/Sass
-* Use an approach like [BEM](http://cssguidelin.es/#bem-like-naming) to avoid specificity
+before importing any other JavaScript files.
+Use an approach like [BEM](http://cssguidelin.es/#bem-like-naming) to avoid specificity issues that might exist due to unpredicatable order of
-issues that might exist due to unpredicatable order of CSS rules.
+CSS rules.

-All required `.html` files are compiled with lodash.template and synced into the `./build` directory:
+All required `.html` files are compiled with lodash.template and synced into the `./build`:

 ```js
 // Filename: app.jsx
 import './index.html';
 ```

-* You can adjust the lodash template data in the `webpack.config.js` file.
+Sass include paths & lodash template data can be configured in the `webpack.config.js`.

-## Examples
+## Workflow

 Writing components: